NLAFET/block_cimmino/doc/source/algorithm.rst

 - *Regular Block Cimmino*: A block-projection technique that iterates to solve the linear system.
-During the iterations it solves a set of small problems (augmented systems built using the partitions of the original system).
+During the iterations it solves a set of small problems (augmented systems built using partitions of the original system).
-- *Augmented Block Cimmino*: A pseudo-direct solver that augments the original system and constructs the solution directly out of independent solves using the augmented subsystems.
+- *Augmented Block Cimmino*: A pseudo-direct solver that augments the original system and constructs the solution directly independent solves using the augmented subsystems.

 The regular block Cimmino
 -------------------------